Lia Ices: Early life

-Ices was born Lia Kessel around 1985 in Chicago Illinois.
+Ices was born Lia Kessel around 1985 in Chicago, Illinois.
 Her mother is a photographer and book binder, and Ices says that her father has been a source of musical inspiration throughout her life, encouraging her to write her own songs from an early age.
 She began playing the piano at age five, studied theatre at the preparatory high school Walnut Hill School for the Arts and went on to explore the worlds of dance and theater at the Experimental Theatre Wing of New York University Tisch School of the Arts, and by studying Shakespeare at the Royal Academy of Dramatic Art in London.
 Kessel's brother, Eliot, is also a musician, and a collaborator in her music.

 Music

 In 2008, her first album, Necima, was released in September of that year, produced by Nicolas Vernhes at Rare Book Room Studios in Brooklyn, New York.
 The music webzine Pitchfork wrote of the album: "When Ices and Vernhes find a creative symbiosis, usually on the record's shorter, pop-leaning tracks, the results are spectacular."
 Critics compared her singing favorably to that of Kate Bush, and more contemporary artists such as Feist and Bat for Lashes, as well as Tori Amos and Cat Power.

-In early 2011, Ices released her sophomore album, Grown Unknown, which was again mixed at the Rare Book Room Studios in Brooklyn, but released through her new label, Jagjaguwar Records.
+In early 2011, Ices released her second album, Grown Unknown, which was again mixed at the Rare Book Room Studios in Brooklyn, but released through her new label, Jagjaguwar Records.
 She spent six months in Vermont writing most of the album, and recorded the album at The Clubhouse in Rhinebeck, New York.
 The album's second track, "Daphne", features a duet with Bon Iver frontman, Justin Vernon.
 Critics found her voice more relaxed than on her debut album.